 - Profile names must match.
 (Profile names are case-sensitive)

 - Value for Remote Server Path must be same between every client machine

 - Check box for Two-way sync must be checked

 - Values for compression and versioning must be same across every client.

-Delete retention option is disabled when using Two-way sync.
-Consider the following scenario:
+option is disabled when using Two-way sync.
+Additionally, following statements are true: